Vaibhavfrenz/neha-memorial/FIREBASE_SETUP.md

       allow read: if true;
     }

-    // Allow write access to candles, photos, and memories match /candles/{document} {
+    // Allow write access to candles, photos, memories, and visitors match /candles/{document} {
       allow write: if true;
     }